 Personal data for direct marketing purposes

-To the extent that we act in our capacity as a direct marketer, we strive to observe, and comply with its obligations under POPIA when implementing principles and practices in relation to direct marketing.
+To the extent that we act in our capacity as a direct marketer, we strive to observe, and comply with its obligations under GDPR and POPIA when implementing principles and practices in relation to direct marketing.
 For purposes of this policy, (i) “direct marketing” means to approach a person, by electronic communication, for the purpose of promoting or offering to supply, in the ordinary course of business, any goods or services to the data subject; (ii) “direct marketer” means a supplier who employs Direct Marketing as an advertising mechanism.